bravoalpha79/Googly-cricket-glossary/README.md

 8. As a user-contributor, I want to be able to delete an existing entry.
 9. As a user-contributor, I want to have a confirmation/warning before deleting an entry.
 10. As a user-contributor, I want to have a check when entering/modifying a word so I do not accidentally create a duplicated entry.
-11. As a user-contrributor, I want to have a check when entering/modifying a word so I do not accidentally create an invalid/empty entry.
+11. As a user-contributor, I want to have a check when entering/modifying a word so I do not accidentally create an invalid/empty entry.
 12. As site owner, I want to have the user messages (sent via the contact form) sent to my specified email address.
 13. As site owner, I want the user messages to contain their name and email address so I can contact them back.
 14. As site owner, I want to have a Contributor authorisation feature that prevents non-authorised users from modifying site content.